awsdocs/aws-greengrass-developer-guide/doc_source/ml-inference.md

 Be sure to read the following information about compatibility and limitations\.

-### Amazon SageMaker Neo deep learning runtime<a name="dlc-optimize-info"></a>
+### SageMaker Neo deep learning runtime<a name="dlc-optimize-info"></a>

- You can use the Amazon SageMaker Neo deep learning runtime to perform inference with optimized machine learning models on your AWS IoT Greengrass devices\.
-These models are optimized using the Amazon SageMaker Neo deep learning compiler to improve machine learning inference prediction speeds\.
-For more information about model optimization in Amazon SageMaker, see the [Amazon SageMaker Neo documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/neo.html)\.
+ You can use the SageMaker Neo deep learning runtime to perform inference with optimized machine learning models on your AWS IoT Greengrass devices\.
+These models are optimized using the SageMaker Neo deep learning compiler to improve machine learning inference prediction speeds\.
+For more information about model optimization in SageMaker, see the [SageMaker Neo documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/neo.html)\.

 **Note**
  Currently, you can optimize machine learning models using the Neo deep learning compiler in specific AWS Regions only\.
 However, you can use the Neo deep learning runtime with optimized models in all AWS Regions where AWS IoT Greengrass core is supported\.
 For information, see [How to Configure Optimized Machine Learning Inference](ml-dlc-console.md)\.